arrow backward icon

 For example, during an orthopaedic evaluation, they capture your bones and joints and produce images with intricate details.

-Limitations of open MRI machines
+Disadvantages of open MRI machines

 Today, open MRI systems are the go-to scanning solution for many people.
 However, they have a few drawbacks, which include:

-Scan may take longer
+The Scan may take longer

 Open MRIs have smaller magnets, hence a weaker magnetic field.
 That is why they are also less noisy than conventional MRIs.
 The weaker magnetic fields have to take longer to produce MRI images.